Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Weak Gravitational Lensing

 \subsection{Standard mass-mapping techniques}

-Typically we wish to make inferences about the projected matter over-density $\delta(r,\omega)$ which is most directly accessible by inverting the integral equation \citep{[2]}:
+Typically we wish to make inferences about the projected matter over-density $\delta(r,\omega)$ which is most directly accessible by inverting the integral equation \citep{[2]}

-This poses a difficulty as there is no \textit{a priori} way to determine the intrinsic brightness of galaxies before they are lensed \emdash referred to as the \textit{mass-sheet degeneracy}.
-This makes $\kappa$ an unobservable quantity.
-However, as the intrinsic ellipticity distribution of galaxies has zero mean, if one averages many galaxy ellipticities within a given pixel the true shear $\gamma$ can be recovered -- which makes $\gamma$ the observable field.
-As such we measure $\gamma$, and subsequently map to $\kappa$.
+This poses a difficulty as the convergence $\kappa$ is only determined to the degeneracy $\kappa \rightarrow \kappa^\prime = \eta \kappa + (1-\eta)$ and is therefore not directly observable --- this degeneracy is often referred to as the \textit{mass-sheet degeneracy}.
+However, as the intrinsic ellipticity distribution of galaxies has zero mean, if one averages many galaxy ellipticities within a given pixel the true shear $\gamma$ can be recovered -- which makes $\gamma$ an observable field.
+As such one typically collects observations of $\gamma$ which are and subsequently used to construct estimators of $\kappa$.

 For small sky fractions we can approximate the field of view as a plane (though this approximation degrades quickly with sky fraction; \citeauthor{[3]} \citeyear{[3]}).
 In this planar approximation $\eth$ and $\bar{\eth}$ reduce to \citep{[4]}: